Streaming Profitability 2026: Who's Making Money (Netflix Won)

 *Estimated from parent company filings.
 Streaming-specific revenue is not always separately reported.

-Netflix: the undisputed champion
+Netflix: the clear leader

 Several factors drive Netflix's profitability advantage:

-- Scale economics: Content costs are largely fixed (a show costs the same whether 1 million or 100 million people watch it), so each incremental subscriber drops almost entirely to the bottom line.
+- Scale economics: Content costs are largely fixed (a show costs the same whether 1 million or 100 million people watch it), so each incremental Netflix subscriber drops almost entirely to the bottom line.
 At 325+ million subscribers, Netflix spreads its ~$20 billion content budget across a much larger base than any competitor.

 Disney: the turnaround story